 - Per diem.
 The per diem, or daily rate, is another option.
 In this case, you could figure out a certain daily rate and charge it for every day that you have pain and suffering.
 Again, these figures depend on a variety of factors, but they can be a good starting point.

 Contact a Chicago Personal Injury Lawyer

 Arriving at a figure for future medical expenses is not easy, and it can be overwhelming to calculate them when you’re trying to recover from your injuries.
-Thus, it may be a good idea to contact a Chicago personal injury attorney for help.
+Thus, it may be a good idea to contact a Chicago no win no fee attorney for help.
 Our injury attorneys and Chicago car accident lawyers at Staver Accident Injury Lawyers, P.C. have a great deal of experience helping clients decide on a figure that best represents their future medical needs.

 For a free consultation of your personal injury case, contact us at (312) 236-2900.